-Here are the MLA we get many enquiries about people wanting to Become a Locksmith, some have just left school and are looking for a apprenticeship, some are looking for a career change.
+Here at the MLA we get many enquiries about people wanting to know how to become a locksmith, some have just left school and are looking for an apprenticeship, some are looking for a career change.
 Below we have put together some tips to help you in a career as a potential Locksmith.

-Top 10 Tips for Starting a Career as a Locksmith
+Top 10 Quick Tips for Starting a Career as a Locksmith

 1. Don’t believe the hype